 A German-Maltese Business Council was set up at the Malta Chamber of Commerce, Enterprise and Industry in October 2011.

 On the cultural front, too, relations between Malta and Germany are close.
 The German-Maltese Circle, which was founded in 1962, fills the gap left by the absence of a Goethe Institute there.
 It not only offers language courses but also organises exhibitions and film screenings.
 The German-Maltese Circle’s counterpart in Germany is the Maltese-German Association.

 The Fraunhofer-Gesellschaft provided assistance through an EU-funded project to the Malta College of Arts, Science and Technology (MCAST) in teachers’ further training and in upgrading the college to a university of applied sciences.
-There are also partnerships with the Max Born Vocational College, the Rheydt Mülfort Vocational College, the Bad Mergentheim Industrial Vocational School, the Louise Schröder Oberstufenzentrum für Bürowirtschaft und Verwaltung Berlin (sixth form college for business administration) and Deggendorf Institute of Technology.
+The accreditation of master’s study programmes is currently under way.
+There are partnerships with educational institutions including the Max Born Vocational College, the Rheydt Mülfort Vocational College, the Bad Mergentheim Industrial Vocational School, the Louise Schröder Oberstufenzentrum für Bürowirtschaft und Verwaltung Berlin (sixth form college for business administration) and Deggendorf Institute of Technology.

 Since 2013, the state-funded St Margaret College has been a partner school under the Federal Foreign Office’s Schools: Partners for the Future initiative (PASCH).
 In 2011 and 2012, the restoration of the Chapel of the Langue of Germany in St John’s Co-Cathedral in Valletta – one of Malta’s most significant historical monuments and also an important testimony to a shared (European) history dating back to the Middle Ages – was funded under the Federal Foreign Office’s Cultural Preservation Programme.